Migracode-Barcelona/Module-JS2/week-3/reading-list/README.md

 Render the list of books on the page.
 Each book should have a title, author and image and a background colour that is set dependent on whether we have read the book or not.

 ## 🧭 Strategy
+1. find the place in the HTML to put the list
+2. find a structure for each list item
+3. think about how to access item
+4. set background color depending on object in css

 Try and outline your strategy / approach for solving this problem before you get started.
 There is also a test suite provided to help you meet the acceptance criteria in the issue.